mhoehle/hoehleatsu.github.io/_posts/2016-06-19-princesAsUniforms.md

 To summarise the previous section's findings: knowing the candidate's score distribution means that no training sample is needed to form a baseline.
-Hence, in the full information game, one immediately is *ready for action*, if a candidate with an excellent score is met early you do not hesitate!
+Hence, in the full information game, one immediately is *ready for action*: if a candidate with an excellent score is met early you do not hesitate!
 However, in a real word applications the parameters of the parametric distribution are likely to be unknown.
 This is known as the **partial information game** and here statistical inference actually